Search Intent, User Intent, Keyword Intent—What the Heck!

 - Broad keywords: The broader the keyword, the more varied the potential intent.
 For example, a search for “best smartphones” could imply informational intent (seeking reviews or comparisons), commercial investigation intent (comparing options before buying), or transactional intent (looking to purchase a smartphone).
 Other examples are “running shoes”, “python” or “vacation plans.”

 - Keywords with Dual Meanings: Certain keywords can refer to different things entirely.
 For instance, a search for “Canada Goose” might indicate an interest in the apparel brand (commercial intent—looking to buy clothing) or the bird species (informational intent—learning about the bird).
 Other examples are “Apple” and “Jaguar.”
+Another example is “Nice Pictures” which could refer to literally “pictures that are nice” or pictures of the “Nice, the city in France”.

 - Keywords with Multiple Modifiers: When multiple modifiers from different intent categories are combined in a keyword, they often result in more than one intent.
 For example, “best pizza near me” includes both local intent (finding nearby pizza places) and commercial investigation intent (comparing options or reading reviews).